alltheseas/Page-a-Day/README.md

 II) As a book author who has set up a Page-a-Day bot, I would like an easy to way to configure zap splits, so that I can send zaps to the dev maintainer of the bot, or other parties that have helped with the book and/or bot.

   _Acceptance Criteria_
-  1. Page-a-Day admin _can_ configure zap splits via NIP-57 to for one or more LN addresses to receive anywhere from 0-100% of the zap.
+  1. Page-a-Day admin _can_ configure zap splits via [NIP-57]([url](https://github.com/nostr-protocol/nips/pull/402#issuecomment-1494471771)) to for one or more LN addresses to receive anywhere from 0-100% of the zap.

 III) As an author utilizing Page-a-Day, I would like to see stats of the most zapped pages/chapters/page ranges, so that I know which sections readers appreciate the most.

   _Acceptance Criteria_
   1. There is a way for anyone to view the most zapped pages.
 For instance, this could be a histogram view sorted from most to least zapped pages (see zaplife.lol most zapped notes, and most frequently zapped notes methoodologies)

+IV) As a book author who wants to control how my book appears, I would like to the pages to appear in long-form like habla.news posts, so that the reader is immersed in the reading experience.

+  _Acceptance Criteria_
+  1. Book page(s) notes have long-form nostr/NIP marker, and render on nostr long-form readers such as habla.news

 Origin: https://iris.to/note14u3fkqu8dafzl45zwud4mua7u2w3emtaml4f78k5qc0myxhyc9zqd24ste